WesleyYoung/fsgod-src/README.md

 ## Components

-# Remop
+# Remote Operations (Remop)

-Remote Operations (Remop) uses [node-ssh](https://www.npmjs.com/package/node-ssh "node-ssh") to handle multiple connections over ssh2
+Remop uses [node-ssh](https://www.npmjs.com/package/node-ssh "node-ssh") to facilitate connections over ssh2

-NOTE: At the moment, only linux/unix based systems are fully supported.
-Remop can connect to Windows systems but it won't be able to determine OS or manage packages
+NOTE: At the moment, only Linux based operating systems can be remotely operated and monitored.

+NOTE: As of now, Remote-Operations does not support RSA keys.

 ### connect

 When the connect function is called, it adds the connection into the remop.connections object where it can be accessed with other connections

-NOTE: As of now, Remop doesn't support rsa keys, but it's being worked on.

 ```javascript
 const fsgod = require('fsgod');